carabalonepaulo/luajit-winsock/README.md

 luajit-winsock
 =

-luajit-winsock is an pure lua **winsock implementation**, written using ffi binding.
+luajit-winsock is a pure lua **winsock implementation**, written using ffi binding.
 The code is under MIT license and must be updated.

 ---